 If there’s one thing I love, it’s a good holiday party.
-Christmas music, delicious foods, great conversations, and a festive holiday gift exchange game.
+Christmas music, delicious foods, great conversations, and festive holiday gift exchange games.

 I’m sure pretty much everyone has participated in a holiday gift exchange before.
 It can be so fun to do this at a Christmas party!
 I’ve seen it take several different forms:

 Each person draws a number to determine the order in which they choose a gift.
 The first person picks and opens a gift.
 The next person opens their gift and can either keep it or steal the gift from the first person.
 By the time you get to the last person, they can choose ANY of the gifts that have been opened, making this the coveted position in the game!

 For each number, you assign an action.
 Roll 1 and you trade gifts with the person to your left.
 If you roll 2, you trade gifts with the person to your right.
 Roll a 3 and you can steal a gift from anyone you want and so on until everyone has rolled.
 Whatever gift you are left with is the one you open and take home!

 Give each guest a survey to fill out.
 On it, you might have things like: if you have your Christmas tree up already, give yourself 1 point.
 If you have already completed your Christmas shopping, give yourself 3 points.
 Once all questions have been answered, each person will be given a ticket for each point they have earned.
 Now the fun really begins!
 An auction is held where the guests use their tickets to bid on the gifts (wrapped or not, you decide).
 Highest bid wins that gift.